jbrry/multilingual-parsing/README.md

 export PYTHONPATH="$PWD/library"

-# or permanently;
+# or permanently:
 vim ~/.bashrc
 export PYTHONPATH=/path/to/multilingual_parsing/library
+source ~/.bashrc
 ```

 ## Obtain data
-You will need to obtain the original Faroese data for these experiments please.
+You will need to obtain the original Faroese data for these experiments.

-1. Clone the original repository to somewhere in your file system, e.g. in your home directory.
+1. Clone the original repository to somewhere in your file system, e.g. in your home directory:
     ```bash
     cd $HOME && git clone https://github.com/ftyers/cross-lingual-parsing.git
     ```

-2. Change directory to your clone of this repo and create a symbolic link to the original data.
+2. Change directory to your clone of this repo and create a symbolic link to the original data:
     ```bash
-    cd multilingual-parsing
+    cd path/to/multilingual-parsing
     ln -s /home/user/cross-lingual-parsing/data/ .
     ```